 We tested the Street Glow XHP Series, the Putco Silver-Lux, the new Oracle 4000LM bulbs, and the new GTR Lighting GEN 3 Ultra LED Bulbs.

 The results are SURPRISING!

-The interesting thing about LED bulbs is until that first one was displayed the LED technology wasn’t bright enough to work in an automotive applications.
+The interesting thing about LED bulbs is until that first one was displayed the LED technology wasn’t bright enough to work in automotive applications.
 Ever since then, every 6 months or so the next generation of bulbs kept getting better.
-It was a building game between a better LED bulb and a better heat sink.
+It was a building game between a better-LED bulb and a better heat sink.
 First, the LED bulb got brighter and hotter, then the heat sink tech got more efficient, followed by a brighter LED chipset, then a more efficient heat sink.
-So on and so forth until we reach today where there are many LED bulbs that are successfully brighter than OEM bulbs, and have a fairly decent beam pattern!
-It’s taken a few years and early adopters got to experience the lacklustre performance of early bulb models.
+So on and so forth until we reach today where there are many LED bulbs that are successfully brighter than OEM bulbs and have a fairly decent beam pattern!
+It’s taken a few years and early adopters got to experience the lackluster performance of early bulb models.